SudharsanamRK/AI_Lab_2023-24/Ex.No11BlockWorldProblem.md

 ### Result:
-Thus the plan was found for the initial and goal state of block world problem.
+Thus, the plan was found for the initial and goal states of the block world problem.